juspay/nixos-unified-template/README.md

 nix flake init -t github:juspay/nix-dev-home
 ```

 This will create a `flake.nix` file in the current directory, which you can edit to your liking (see [configuration example](https://nix-community.github.io/home-manager/index.html#sec-usage-configuration)).
+At minimum, you must change the user name from `john` to your actual user name.
 You can then run `nix run` to activate this configuration in your $HOME.

 ## Caveats